How Do We Use Social Media?

 On the other hand, nearly half of the participants didn’t even know what social bookmarking sites were.
 In fact, only 1% of participants used them frequently.

-Who Is Using Which Social Media?
+Who Is Using Social Media?

 Thanks to these researchers, we can determine who is using which social media types the most.